Versatility is the new name of the smart travel game. These seven travel essentials will make sure you won’t ever exceed your baggage weight again.

 6) Silicone Travel Bottles

 These small reusable silicone bottles for your showering liquids are another space-saving travel essential that you need to have.
 Instead of stuffing your entire shampoo bottle into your already bulky toiletry bag, fill these babies up with the amount that you need with the shampoo you already got.
+You can get them here.

 Its sturdy design makes it more sustainable than the disposable plastic containers that conventional travel soap packs use.
 The bottles also have two leakproof lids to make sure your other belongings don’t inadvertently end up a lavender scented white mess.